 Recently I did experimentation with a new pie crust and found an absolutely delicious crust using both almond flour and psyllium husk.
-You can check that out on my Keto Pie Crust recipe.
+You can check that out on our Keto Pie Crust recipe.

 Custard -> Pots de Crème

-They do take a bit of work and can be a bit finicky while cooking, but the end result is a perfectly delicious warm custard that is packed full of flavor.
+They do take a bit of work and can be a bit finicky while cooking, but the result is an utterly delicious warm custard that is packed full of flavor.

 Flour -> Almond Flour and Eggs